Introduction: Understanding Settlement Agreements in Legal Matters

 What is a Settlement Agreement?

-It could then be described as an official agreement that will finalize the remaining debt or potential conflict between two entities.
-In the context of debt settlement specifically, it is an agreement created when the creditor agrees to accept an amount lower than the principal sum owed as an absolute payment made in full on the entire debt due.
+We can describe it as an official agreement that finalizes the remaining debt or conflict between two entities.
+In debt settlement specifically, parties create this agreement when the creditor accepts a lower amount than the principal sum.
+This amount then serves as the final payment in full for the entire debt.

 These settlement agreements could potentially include: